 The mission of the program is to support education, research, and service in Behavioral Neuroscience (BNS) at Western Washington University (WWU).
-This endeavor began in 2005, with the initiation of an interdisciplinary undergraduate BNS major.
+This endeavor began in 2005, with the initiation of an interdisciplinary undergraduate BNS major housed within the Psychology Department.
 Recognizing growing faculty, student, and public interest in this field, the Washington State Legislature provided ongoing support of the WWU BNS Program through the Biomedical Research Activities in Neuroscience (BRAIN) Initiative beginning in 2007.

 The Behavioral Neuroscience (BNS) Program housed within the Psychology Department, administers a Bachelor of Science (BS) major in BNS.
 This academic curriculum integrates elements of biology, chemistry, mathematics, physics, and psychology, to study how nervous system structure and function produces normal and abnormal behavior.
 Students engage in the study of nervous system structure and function at all levels, from molecular/cellular to systems/whole organism.

 A broad range of elective credits allow BNS majors and their academic advisers to create a curriculum that best meets the student’s future goals.
 Western Washington University’s Behavioral Neuroscience program prepares individuals to excel in a variety of professional industries.
 After completing a BS in Behavioral Neuroscience, students often pursue careers in research, medicine, dentistry, pharmacy, and academia.
 Regardless of postgraduate ambitions, BNS graduates are well equipped for positions in academic institutions, treatment centers, and biomedical laboratories.

 Students applying to the Behavioral Neuroscience major must first meet the following requirements:

 - Complete at least 75 undergraduate credits.